If you’re looking for things to do in Lago Maggiore, check out my frankly brilliant list covering everything there is to do there.

 4. Take the boat across the lake to Cannobio and Cannero

-The boat network on Lake Maggiore is the best way to get around.
+The boat network on Lake Maggiore is the best way to get around, and one of the best things to do in Lago Maggiore.
 Although, the first day we tried to use it the boats were cancelled because of the windy weather.

 We probably should’ve known right there and then that it wasn’t the best time to go on those Laveno bucket lifts!

-Find the boat to Cannobio and Cannero and jump on.
+Find the boat to Cannobio and Cannero and jump on for one of the coolest things to do round Lake Maggiore.

 We only had time for one and so asked the ticket seller which was best – she told us Cannobio so we went for that.
 We did get to see Cannero on the way though, and it was so colourful and pretty.